Book Cover

 "Cybersecurity and electronic warfare threats"

-The Radar Systems Market Market faces challenges due to cybersecurity risks and electronic warfare.
+The Radar Systems Market faces challenges due to cybersecurity risks and electronic warfare.
 More than 27% of radar systems globally have experienced signal jamming attempts, particularly in conflict zones.
 Advanced adversaries employ radar spoofing, impacting 14% of surveillance operations in recent years.
 NATO reports that 32% of its radars require advanced encryption to secure transmissions.
 In Asia-Pacific, military analysts identify 19% of radar downtime linked to cyber intrusions.
 Protecting radar networks requires investments in encryption, redundancy, and AI-driven monitoring.
 Addressing these threats is critical, as radar reliability directly impacts defense readiness and civil aviation safety.

 Radar Systems Market Segmentation

-The Radar Systems Market Market is divided by type and application.
+The Radar Systems Market is divided by type and application.
 Short-range radars make up 34% of demand, medium-range 29%, and long-range 37%.
 By application, electronic warfare accounts for 33% of usage, ISR 42%, and secure communications 25%.

 Global Radar Systems Market Size, 2035 (USD Million)